History

 Global recognition and expansion of distribution network

-The Ara Acrylics paint brand is growing and gaining the recognition of international artists from around the world.
-The distribution network is expanding with representatives in Europe, America, Africa and Asia.
+The Ara Acrylics paint brand continued to grow and gained the recognition of international artists around the world.
+The distribution network expanded with representatives in Europe, America, Africa and Asia.

 To be continued ....